m-colombo/Tensorflow-EchoStateNetwork/README.md

 # Tensorflow-EchoStateNetwork
-Echo state network implementation on tensor flow
+Echo state network implementation on tensorflow.
+Tested on 0.10.0rc0